I am one of the crazy cryptocurrency investors. I am definitely not a day trader, and I have only invested in three cryptocurrencies.

 Daily volatility should never drive any of your investment decisions anyway.

-Instead, it is much better to check in on your investments less frequently.
+Instead, it is better to check in on your investments less often.

 To be honest, I still check Blockfolio several times a week, but I believe that checking your portfolio once a month is more than fine.